Antonio Pérez (statesman): Escape and exile in France and England

-It has been claimed that Perez was mocked in Love's Labour's Lost in the persona of the preposterous Spaniard Don Armado.
+It has been claimed that Pérez was mocked in Love's Labour's Lost in the persona of the preposterous Spaniard Don Armado.
 Gustav Ungerer argued that there were many similarities between Perez and Armado, including their prose style and their love life.

-Perez was recalled to France by Henry of Navarre, now Henry IV.
+Pérez was recalled to France by Henry of Navarre, now Henry IV.
 He remained there until the end of his days except for several travels to England.

-Perez's Relaciones along with the Apologia written by William of Orange in 1580, are largely responsible for the Black Legend that has grown around Philip II.
+Pérez's Relaciones along with the Apologia written by William of Orange in 1580, are largely responsible for the Black Legend that has grown around Philip II.

-King Philip died in 1598; and the wife and children of Antonio Pérez, who were still imprisoned in Madrid, were set free.
+King Philip died in 1598.
+Antonio Pérez's wife and children, who were still imprisoned in Madrid, were set free.

 In 1611, Antonio Pérez died in Paris and was interred in a convent, but his remains were lost during the desecrations of the French Revolution.